Violation Of Boundaries ~ Texas Board of Nursing (BON)

 Because of the combination of these circumstances, it’s important for nurses to maintain clear boundaries.

 When those boundaries are violated – or perceived to be violated – anyone can file a complaint with the Texas Board of Nursing (BON).
-All allegations and complaints that appear to violate the Nurse Practice Act automatically trigger an investigation.
+All allegations and complaints that appear to violate the Nursing Practice Act automatically trigger an investigation.

 If you’ve been contacted by the BON, or have concerns about an incident that occurred, please contact us immediately.
 We can help you through the entire nursing license defense process, potentially mitigating any disciplinary action or limits on your license.